 First-time homebuyers must participate in an approved borrower education program, which your lender can help identify, to qualify for the Home Possible Advantage mortgage.
 Freddie Mac offers a free online tutorial that meets the education requirements.

-The Home Possible Advantage mortgage does not have income limits for homes located in designated low- to moderate-income or under served communities, as defined by Freddie Mac.
+The Home Possible Advantage mortgage does not have income limits for homes located in designated low- to moderate-income or underserved communities, as defined by Freddie Mac.
 Freddie Mac provides an online eligibility tool where consumers and lenders can enter a zip code to determine what, if any, income limits may be in place for a particular location.

-For example, a search on August 24, 2016, using Freddie Mac's eligibility tool indicated that there was not any income limit for Lawrence, Massachusetts or Boston's East Boston neighborhood; however, Plymouth, Massachusetts and Boston's South End neighborhood both had an income limit of $126,900.
+For example, a search on August 24, 2016, using Freddie Mac's eligibility tool indicated that there was not an income limit for Lawrence, Massachusetts or Boston's East Boston neighborhood; however, Plymouth, Massachusetts and Boston's South End neighborhood both had an income limit of $126,900.

 Fannie Mae HomeReady Mortgage – 3 Percent Down